lpsinger/userguide/analysis/index.rst

 data quality, instrumental conditions, and pipeline behavior.

-**Within 24 hours after the GW trigger time** (possibly within 4 hours for :term:`BNS` or :term:`NSBH` sources, to be decided), the :doc:`Initial or Retraction notice and circular </content>` will be distributed.
+**Within 24 hours after the GW trigger time** (possibly within 4 hours for :term:`BNS` or :term:`NSBH` sources), the :doc:`Initial or Retraction notice and circular </content>` will be distributed.
 It will include an updated sky localization and source classification.
 At this stage, the event will have been vetted by human instrument scientists and analysts.
 The candidate will either be **confirmed** by an Initial notice and circular or withdrawn by a Retraction notice and circular if the data quality is unsuitable.

 **Within a day**, black hole mergers will be fully vetted by experts and retraction or confirmation status will be reported.